AxsKramer/weekly-expense/README.md

-# weekly-expense
+# Weekly Expense
 This project starts with a budget added by the user and the user adds the expenses and indicates when it is in red numbers.
-(Simple basic project)